 3.1 Principle 1: Achieve Digital Sovereignty

-In an era of regulatory risk and platform instability, relying solely on third-party social media platforms is a strategic liability.
+In an era of regulatory risk and platform instability, relying solely on third-party social media platforms can present strategic risks.
 The most resilient organizations invest in their own websites as the primary communication channel they fully control, ensuring their message can always reach their audience.

 3.2 Principle 2: Practice Radical Transparency

-A well-structured website can be the most effective defense against accusations of opacity.
+A well-structured website can be an effective tool for demonstrating transparency.
 A best practice is to dedicate a public-facing section to governance and financials, providing easily accessible annual reports, tax documents, and board member information.
-This builds public trust and can preempt regulatory criticism.
+This builds public trust and can preemptively address regulatory concerns about opacity.

 3.3 Principle 3: Diversify Support with Digital Tools